 Combining a unique blend of British, African, Spanish and Caribbean influences, you’ll never be short of cuisine options when you’re in Bermuda.
 The culinary landscape here is as diverse as it is delicious, so it’s no surprise that the locals have long taken pride in the national food and drink.

-So, if you’re still asking, ‘Where do locals eat in Bermuda?’ check out the island’s food scene packed full of flavorful opportunities you can enjoy, from celebrity-run restaurants to smaller hidden gems.
+So, if you’re still asking, ‘Where are the best places to eat in Bermuda?' check out the island’s food scene packed full of flavorful opportunities you can enjoy, from celebrity-run restaurants to smaller hidden gems.

 - Beach Club Restaurant